 Additional trial verdicts include receiving a zero-dollar judgment on behalf of a client facing a multibillion-dollar monopolization suit brought by its main rival.

-Mr. Ostoyich received dismissals on the pleadings in numerous other antitrust cases, including dismissal of three lawsuits challenging the AT&T-Time Warner merger under the antitrust laws.
+Mr. Ostoyich received dismissals on the pleadings in numerous other antitrust cases, including dismissal of three lawsuits challenging the AT&T-Time Warner merger under the antitrust laws, and class action and individual cases against Ashland, Patterson Companies, and Olin, among others.

 He is a member of the Antitrust Council of the U.S. Chamber of Commerce and regularly speaks at industry conferences and client retreats about antitrust law developments.
 He has written and edited several dozen articles and analyses of the antitrust laws and co-authored a chapter on the law and economics of antitrust damages in a leading treatise.